 High blood pressure could prove fatal, but you won’t know whether your blood pressure is at a dangerous level unless you have it measured.
 Ulrike Sujansky, MD, offers concierge membership at her practice, emphasizing personalized preventive medicine and services such as blood pressure screening.
 Dr. Sujansky is a board-certified physician who provides outstanding health care to people in and around San Mateo, California.
+She also serves the Burlingame and Hillsborough areas.
 For personalized care from a physician who puts your health care needs above all else, call the office or request an appointment online.

 High blood pressure (hypertension) is a condition that can cause some severe and potentially life-threatening health problems.
 Unfortunately, you may not realize there’s anything wrong until you get struck down by a heart attack or stroke.